 What is Sales Tax Disbursement

 Sales tax disbursement refers to the redistribution of money originally collected as sales tax revenue.
 Just as they come from a wide range of sources, sales tax disbursements go to a number of different types of recipients.
-Counties, cities and states, along with school districts and special districts, receive sales tax revenue and will either save or use it to fund their own operations.
+Counties, cities, and states, along with school districts and special districts, receive sales tax revenue and will either save or use it to fund their own operations.

 Current Sales Tax Policies

-In most states, a small portion of a state’s sales tax is divided and returned to districts where those with a larger population receiving a larger sum, often referred to as “state turn-back funds.”
+In most states, a small portion of a state’s sales tax is divided and returned to districts where those with a larger population receive a larger sum, often referred to as “state turn-back funds.”
 The local option sales tax is also split evenly between the cities and state counties.
 Although, the county’s share is required to go toward funding local education.

-How these Changes Can Affect Your Business
+How These Changes Can Affect Your Business

 Even if the error was innocent, reporting and collecting the wrong sales tax rate can land you in hot water with auditors.
 If legislators change how sales tax revenues are distributed, jurisdictions will have even more of a reason to adjust their sales tax rates and more complex rules could be implemented.
 This move may even enable entities to enact special sales taxes that allow them to levy rates specifically for their needs, increasing compliance costs and difficulty.